-It actually needs a purging, but that's a process.
+The house actually needs a purging, but that's a process.
 A fast, while a process, doesn't require that I actually do anything.
-The action is non-action.
+The action is not doing something.

 I've yet to decide how formal to be about this.
 Whether to just dabble in some kind of minimalism regarding shopping or to actually try an experiment for a period of time with goals and rules?

 I'm not sure which would be more successful for me.
 Or maybe just more interesting.
-We'll see, but this is what's been on my mind recently that comes closest to making any kind of resolution and it's certainly a direction I want to move toward: something akin to minimalism.
+We'll see, but this is what's been on my mind recently that comes closest to making any kind of resolution and it's certainly a direction I want to move toward: less stuff.

 I don't know that minimalism, itself, is particularly attractive to me.
 Making minimalism itself a goal seems a bit antithetical - like striving for rest, or clamoring for peace.
 Maybe I don't know what I'm talking about, but it strikes me a little funny.
 What I do know is I'd certainly like to grow freer in how I think and act in regards to material possessions.
 That seems simple enough.
 As a goal, it's pretty minimal.